Impact of charge distribution of soft layers on transient electroosmotic flow of Maxwell fluids in soft nanochannels: Introduction

 Most of reported studies revealed that start-up electroosmotic flow is crucial for not only mixing of various species of liquids but also stability of microchips.
 Stratup flows can quite increase heat flow rate and fluid flow velocity and destroy microchip unit of the devices.
 Zhao and Yang \cite {yang_2009} determined analytical solutions for generalized Oldroyd-B flow under small symmetric zeta potential at the wall.
 Many of studies using Newtonian, Phan-Thien-Tanner and Maxwell fluids confirmed that asymmetry of zeta potential can facilitate control of velocity distribution of electroosmotic flow.
 Jimenez et al \cite {mendez_2016} investigated transient electroosmotic flow of Maxwell liquid in rectangular microchannel under high asymmetric zeta potential by using semianalytical methods.
 Suman et al \cite {chakraborty_2016_2} probed startup flow of Oldroyd-B fluids in a microchannel with a consideration of interfacial charge and viscoelasticity of liquids.
 Jian et al \cite { liu_2010, jian_2011} determined semi-analytical solution of time periodic electro-osmotic flow through a microannulus and a rectangular microchannel.

-On the other hand, it is well known that polyelectrolyte grafted nanochannels possess superior properties compared to rigid nanochannel.
+On the other hand, it is well known that polyelectrolyte grafted nanochannels (so-called soft nanochannels) possess superior properties compared to rigid nanochannel.
 Ohshima et al \cite {ohshima_2015} studied a steady flow combined electroosmotic and pressure driven flow in soft nanochannel with polyelectrolyte brush charged with a uniform charge density under slip condition.

 The authors of \cite {das_2017} studied a steady electrokinetic flow in end-charged polyelectrolyte grafted nanochannel and suggested that at medium and high salt concentrations, streaming potential and electrochemomechanical energy conversion efficiency can be increased.
 They \cite {das_2019,das_2020,das_2020_2} also probed electrokinetic phenomena in nanochannels grafted with pH-responsive polyelectrolyte brushes with the help of augmented strong stretching theory.
 The authors of \cite {sadeghi_2018,sadeghi_2019} investigated electroosmotic flow in soft nanochannel with variational principle.
 In addition, researchers investigated the influences of various geometries \cite {khatibi_2020, khatibi_2021, hsu_2021}, ionic size \cite {pccp_2018} and porous permeable film \cite {vinogradova_2020} on elelctroosmotic flow through polyelectrolyte grafted nanochannel.